Propaganda Due: Foundation

 Propaganda was founded in 1877, in Turin, as Propaganda Massonica.
 This lodge was frequented by politicians and government officials from across Italy who were unable to attend their own lodges and included prominent members of the Piedmont nobility.
-During its history, the lodge included important Italian figures, such as the poet Giosuè Carducci, politicians Francesco Crispi and Arturo Labriola and journalist Gabriele Galantara.
-Propaganda Massonica was banned in 1925, alongside all other Masonic lodges and secret societies, by the Fascist regime.
+Since its foundation, the main feature of the lodge was to provide adequate cover and secrecy for the most important initiates, both inside and outside the Masonic organisation.